mickeybeurskens/mickeybeurskens.github.io/README.md

 # Mickey.Coffee :coffee:
 A highly specific blog about things in general.
-Written by Mickey Beurskens (hello there :wave:).
+Written by Mickey Beurskens.
+Hello there :wave:!

 # Acknowlegdements
 Based on this lovely :zap:[vue and markdown](https://github.com/yeikiu/vue3-md-blog):zap: template.